DavidBarker05/Ouija-Game/README.md

 This project does **not** promote harmful occult practices, self-harm, violence, or illegal activity.
 All supernatural and ritualistic content is presented as **fictional horror material** intended for **mature audiences only**.

----

-## Licence

-[INSERT LICENCE IF APPLICABLE — e.g. educational use only for GADS submission]